mayukhmondal/ABC-DLS/examples/Examples.md

 ```
 This will train the model.
 -  --nn src/extras/ModelClass.py
-ABC-TFK has a default training neural model.
+ABC-DLS has a default training neural model.
 But it is impossible to predict which model should be better for the input
 data.
 Thus, we can define custom made model cater to our own need.
 One such example is
 [src/extras/ModelClass.py](../src/extras/ModelClass.py).
 Here we put very less epochs (only 20) to get faster result.
 More is merrier of course.
 The *.py should have a definition name ANNModelCheck which should return the trained model